pkarsy/AutomaticSchoolBellTimer/README.md

 ###  Step 3.
 Pin configuration
 WebBrowser → IP address (or school.local) → Configure → Module

 For boards other than DevKit of course you need to adapt the pin configurtion.
-As you can see we have used D14 and D27 to power the DS3231.
-The DS3231 needs only 4mA and the ESP32 can give 30mA or more per pin.
-This way we can make the board connection very easy (We can even solder the DS3231 if we wanted to).
+As you can see we have used D14 and D27 to power the DS3231(needs only about 4mA).
 ```
 #### For the DS3231 module #########
 GPIO 26 -> OutputLow (acts as GND)